ProjectEvergreen/greenwood/www/pages/getting-started/optimizing.md

 ## Optimizing

-I've you picked up on the fact that we had been showing examples of using Web Components (JavaScript) to write static HTML, like in [the header](https://github.com/ProjectEvergreen/greenwood-getting-started/blob/master/src/components/header/header.js).
+Going through this guide, you may have picked up on the fact that we had been showing examples of using Web Components (JavaScript) to write static HTML, like with [the footer](https://github.com/ProjectEvergreen/greenwood-getting-started/blob/master/src/components/footer/footer.js) we created earlier in [this guide](/getting-started/branding/#templating).

 Then that was both intentional, but also means you have a keen eye!